ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Upon receiving the Key Renewal Request, the KDC processes it as defined in {{Section 4.8.2 of RFC9594}}, with the addition that the KDC takes one of the following actions.

 * The KDC rekeys the group.
-That is, the KDC generates new group keying material for that group (see {{rekeying}}), and replies to the Publisher with a group rekeying message as defined in {{rekeying}}, providing the new group keying material.
+That is, the KDC generates new group keying material for that group (see {{rekeying}}) and replies to the Publisher with a group rekeying message as defined in {{rekeying}}, providing the new group keying material.
 Then, the KDC rekeys the rest of the group, as discussed in {{rekeying}}.

   The KDC SHOULD perform a group rekeying only if already scheduled to occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 In any other case, the KDC SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

-* The KDC determines and assigns a new Sender ID for the Publisher (REQ27), and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
-The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, and specifies the new Sender ID of the Publisher encoded as a CBOR byte string (REQ27).
+* The KDC determines and assigns a new Sender ID for the Publisher (REQ27), and it replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
+The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, which specifies the new Sender ID of the Publisher encoded as a CBOR byte string (REQ27).

   The KDC MUST assign a new Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).

-  The KDC MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the group.
-The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+  The KDC MUST return a 5.03 (Service Unavailable) error response in case there are currently no Sender IDs available to assign in the group.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available individual keying material").

 ### Updating Authentication Credentials